Every eCommerce merchant looks forward to holiday season sales with much anticipation. It's the most lucrative time of the year for revenue growth.

 You already know this, but it bears repeating: Not everyone who visits your store is a real customer.

 Wardrobing is a growing consumer fraud where a customer buys an item and uses it for a one-time purpose with the intent of returning it.

-- Research from Checkpoint Systems states that U.K retailers are losing up to £1.5bn potential sales because dishonest customers return products after using them.
+- Research from Checkpoint Systems states that U.K. retailers are losing up to £1.5bn in potential sales because dishonest customers return products after using them.

 - The study of 1,542 shoppers found that a fifth (22%) buy items to use and return them.

 - That rises to 43% of 16-24-year-olds and 39% of 25-34-year-olds, compared to 6% of over 55-year-olds.

 - U.S. retailers suffered a loss of $84.9 billion in 2022 due to fraudulent returns, according to NRF.

 For the most part, the answer lies in your return/refund policy.
 It’s your arsenal for addressing order issues and setting better expectations for each transaction.
 It’s also your key to ensuring that merchandise problems do not push real customers to commit friendly fraud.

 For example, if a customer purchased the wrong gift and wishes to return it but can’t do so due to the rigid nature of your policy, their only recourse will be a chargeback.

 Here are some ideas: